leoparente/netbox-learning/netbox-ansible-collection-quick-start/README.md

 ![netbox ansible collection](images/ansible_collection.png)

-The collection is available from either [Ansible Galaxy](https://galaxy.ansible.com/ui/repo/published/netbox/netbox/), or NetBox Labs and Red Hat customers can access the certified and supported collection, via [Ansible Automation Hub](https://console.redhat.com/ansible/automation-hub/repo/published/netbox/netbox/).
+The collection is available from [Ansible Galaxy](https://galaxy.ansible.com/ui/repo/published/netbox/netbox/), and NetBox Labs and Red Hat customers can access the certified and supported collection, via [Ansible Automation Hub](https://console.redhat.com/ansible/automation-hub/repo/published/netbox/netbox/).
 This doc is based on the Galaxy installation and shows how to use the collection from the command line, rather than from within Ansible Automation Hub.

 ## Collection Overview